Categories of Weight Modules for Unrolled Restricted Quantum Groups at Roots of Unity: Introduction

 $\overline{U}_q^H(\mathfrak{sl}_2)$ was studied at even roots of unity in \cite{CGP}.
 Stated therein (\cite[Proposition 6.1]{CGP}) is a generator and relations description of the projective covers of irreducible modules.
 One apparent property of these projective covers is that their top and socle coincide.
 Showing that this is a general feature of projective covers in $\mcC$ is the topic of Subsection \ref{duality}.
-Let $P^{\lambda}$ denote the projective cover of the irreducible module $L^{\lambda} \in \mcC$.
+Let $L^{\lambda}$ denote the unique irreducible highest weight module of highest weight $\lambda \in \mfh^*$ and $P^{\lambda}$ its projective cover.
 We introduce a character preserving contravariant functor $M \mapsto \check{M}$, analogous to the duality functor for Lie algebras (\cite[Subsection 3.2]{H}).
 We are then able to prove the following theorem:

 \begin{theorem} The projective covers $P^{\lambda}$ are self-dual under the duality functor.
 That is, $\check{P^{\lambda}} \cong P^{\lambda}$. \end{theorem} This theorem has the following corollaries (Corollary \ref{projcorollary} and \ref{tracecorollary}):\\ \begin{corollary} \begin{itemize} \item $\mathrm{Socle}(P^{\lambda})=L^{\lambda}$. \item $P^{\lambda}$ is the injective Hull of $L^{\lambda}$. \item $\mcC$ is unimodular. \item $\mcC$ admits a unique (up to scalar) two-sided trace on its ideal of projective modules.\\ \end{itemize} \end{corollary}